 - Drinking too much water as might occur during exercise

-Sodium urine concentrations must be evaluated in association with blood levels.
-The body normally elimiates excess sodium, so the concentration in the urine may be elevated because it is elevated in the blood.
+Sodium urine concentrations must be compared with sodium blood levels.
+The body normally eliminates excess sodium, so the concentration in the urine may be elevated because it is elevated in the blood.
 It may also be elevated in the urine when the body is losing too much sodium; in this case, the blood level would be normal to low.
 If blood sodium levels are low due to insufficient intake, then urine concentrations will also be low.

-- Decreased urinary sodium levels may indicate dehydration, congestive heart failure, liver disease, or nephrotic syndrome.
+- Decreased urine sodium levels may indicate dehydration, congestive heart failure, liver disease, or nephrotic syndrome.

-- Increased urinary sodium levels may indicate diuretic use or Addison disease.
+- Increased urine sodium levels may indicate diuretic use or Addison disease.

 Sodium levels are often evaluated in relation to other electrolytes and can be used to calculate a quantity termed anion gap.
-The anion gap is useful in identifying the presence of unknown substances such as toxins in the blood.
+For details, read the article Electrolytes and Anion Gap.

 What is the recommended dietary salt intake?